Get Fit First: Why Plastic Surgery Isn't A Sub For Weight Loss

 The short answer is no.

 While certain plastic surgery procedures (think: facelift, breast augmentation, rhinoplasty) are relatively straightforward in their pre- and post-op immediacy, others — especially those related to the body — often have a backstory involving a commitment made months (or even years) prior to adhere to a healthy lifestyle.
-And, as it turns out, such discipline is the only way to truly guarantee long-lasting success after a cosmetic procedure.
+And, as it turns out, such discipline is the only way to truly guarantee long-lasting success after an aesthetically-altering procedure.

 While some providers promise radical physical transformation in the blink of an eye, there are a growing number of plastic surgeons who are taking a more holistic approach.